Leafy Green Vegetables Are Key to Gut Health

 Dr Goddard-Borger said the discovery could be exploited to cultivate the growth of 'good' gut bacteria.
 "Every time we eat leafy green vegetables we consume significant amounts of SQ sugars, which are used as an energy source by good gut bacteria," he said.

 "Bacteria in the gut, such as crucial protective strains of E. coli, use SQ as a source of energy.
-E. coli provides a protective barrier that prevents growth and colonisation by bad bacteria, because the good bugs are taking up all the habitable real estate," Dr Goddard-Borger said.
+E. coli provides a protective barrier that prevents growth and colonization by bad bacteria, because the good bugs are taking up all the habitable real estate," Dr Goddard-Borger said.

 "E. coli is a key bacterial coloniser needed by our gut.
 We speculate that consumption of this specific molecule within leafy greens will prove to be an important factor in improving and maintaining healthy gut bacteria and good digestive health."

 Professor Williams said the team had revealed how bacteria extract the sugar from plants in order to fuel their growth.
-"We discovered the enzyme YihQ, which is used by bacteria to absorb and metabolise these sulfur-containing sugars as food," he said.
+"We discovered the enzyme YihQ, which is used by bacteria to absorb and metabolize these sulfur-containing sugars as food," he said.

 "Sulfur is critical for building proteins, the essential components of all living organisms.
 SQ is the only sugar molecule which contains sulfur, and 'digestion' of the molecule by bacteria releases sulfur into the environment, where it re-enters the global 'sulfur cycle' to be reused by other organisms."